sharanyachiluka/Registration-Application/README.md

 # Registration-Application
-A web based registration application which consists of Registration Form, Confiramtion and Registered User report with both Client side and Server side validation.
+A web based registration application which consists of Registration Form, Confirmation and Registered User report with both Client side and Server side validation.
 Technologies used:
 **HTML
 CSS